Startup equity dilution: What it is, when it happens, and how it affects you

 What is dilution?

-When a company issues new shares of stock to employees or investors, the total number of shares increases.
-Although you still own the same number of shares, your stake (the percentage of the company that you own) decreases.
-In other words, your ownership stake has been diluted.
+Dilution occurs when a company issues new shares of stock, increasing the total share count.
+While you still own the same number of shares, your percentage ownership of the company decreases.

 Dilution is a common occurrence with startups but isn’t always a cause for concern — more on that below.